fbpx

 Cloth Queen

-Cloth Queen pads are crafted with organic materials and keeps even the most sensitive intimate areas fresh and leak-proof.
+Cloth Queen pads are crafted with organic materials and keep even the most sensitive intimate areas fresh and leak-proof.
 Pads come in various styles (daily pads, overnight pads, pantyliners) and so many fun colors.

 Reusable Tampon Applicator